DanWhiting/alkali-py/README.md

 # alkali-py
-A collection of codes for performing atomic structure calculations on alkali metal atoms
+A collection of codes for performing atomic structure calculations on alkali metal atoms exposed to DC magnetic fields.